Multi-stage pipelines user experience

 Jobs and stages

-The jobs pane displays on overview of the status of your stages and jobs.
+The jobs pane displays an overview of the status of your stages and jobs.
 This pane may have multiple tabs depending on whether your pipeline has stages and jobs, or just jobs.
-In this example the pipeline has two stages named Build and Deploy.
+In this example, the pipeline has two stages named Build and Deploy.
 You can drill down into the pipeline steps by choosing the job from either the Stages or Jobs pane.

 Choose a job to see the steps for that job.

 From the steps view, you can review the status and details of each step.
-From the context menu you can toggle timestamps or view a raw log of all steps in the pipeline.
+From the More actions you can toggle timestamps or view a raw log of all steps in the pipeline.

-You can configure pipelines security on a project level from the context menu on the pipelines landing page, and on a pipeline level on the pipeline details page.
+You can configure pipelines security on a project level from the More actions on the pipelines landing page, and on a pipeline level on the pipeline details page.

 Learn more about configuring pipelines in the language of your choice: